futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 | route\_manager           | 5     | 10     | 15     | 20     | 25     |
 | subnet\_manager          | 5     | 10     | 15     | 20     | 25     |

+# Performance Test Result

-## API Test, Port:
+## Alcor API Test for Port creation and list:

 ### Max QPS is 3617

 As we start to run our API tests, we are expected to see two patens.
-- One is as we do more runs on the same number of pod configuration in k8s for Alcor, we will see a increase in QPS as system start to warmup, then the QPS may decrease again since we didn't cleanup the DB after each run.
+- As we do more runs on the same number of pod configurations in k8s for Alcor, we see an increase in QPS as the system starts to warm up, then the QPS may decrease again since we didn't clean up the DB after each run.
-- Second, we will expect to see an increase in QPS as we increase the number of pods for Alcor service's in the K8s cluster.
-But eventually we may see the QPS stop growing, or even decreasing as we increase the number of Pods.
+- Second, we observed an increase in QPS as we increased the number of pods for Alcor services in the K8s cluster.
+But eventually, we may see the QPS stop growing or even decrease as we increase the number of Pods.
 Since we only have limited resources in our K8s cluster.

 ```
 {